 Is Owner-Occupied CRE Right for You?

-Owner-occupied commercial real estate requires a capital investment, and a willingness to do extra work.
-If you can manage the financial and time investments required, however, owning the property that your business uses can be highly beneficial.
+Owner-occupied commercial real estate requires a capital investment, and a willingness to do some extra work.
+If you have the capacity to manage the financial and time investments required, however, owning the property that your business uses can be highly beneficial.
 The financial rewards alone can be large, and other considerations are also important.

 Wrapping Things Up

-Ultimately, you must determine whether your business should own commercial real estate.
-Base your determination on what your business needs now and in the future.
-If you see the benefit in controlling your business’ space and supplementing its revenues, then owner-occupied commercial real estate might be right for your business.
+Ultimately, you must determine whether your business should own its own commercial real estate.
+Base your determination on what your business needs both now and in the future.
+If you see the benefit in controlling your business’ space and supplementing its revenues, then owner-occupied commercial real estate might indeed be right for your business.